A timely opportunity to protect and grow your wealth on the alternative investment market

 A long term investment that can be reassuringly profitable

-If you are seeking a fast buck, or the thrill of day to day trading, then investing in rare stamps, books and coins is not for you.
+If you are seeking a fast buck, or the thrill of day to day trading, then investing in rare stamps and coins is not for you.
 Investors tend to turn to alternative investments like these rare collectibles when, as now, returns on traditional investments falter or when they’re taking a longer-term view.
 They rarely give quick wins; on the whole they are slow, steady and can be reassuringly profitable.
 Due to their specialist nature, these asset classes have also remained largely outside the influence of speculators and market whimsy, adding to their long-term stability.

 Due to their ‘buy and hold’ nature, a portfolio of rare stamps and coins can work well for a legacy or retirement pot.
-Although investors choose rare collectibles for their strong, historical performance there is another important fact about an investment in rare stamps, coins and books: they are a tangible asset.
+Although investors choose rare collectibles for their strong, historical performance there is another important fact about an investment in rare stamps and coins: they are a tangible asset.
 The moment you invest with us, you become the owner of something physical and an important piece of history – a real, rare, prestige collectible that can also be traded on the open market.
 But there are no ‘units’ and nothing virtual here – the only ‘certificate’ we will give you is Lifetime Guarantee of Authenticity for your added peace of mind.
 You can actually take away the items in your portfolio or consign them to us, for free and safe storage in our vaults.

 At Stanley Gibbons we have an increasing base of both collectors and investors including high net worth individuals and wealth advisers across the globe.
 Investors in rare stamps include everyone from entrepreneurs and pensioners across the globe, to a French Open tennis champion, Fed Chair Janet Yellen, a ‘Green-Jacket wearing’ pro-golfer and Bill Gross, ex-Pimco fund’s ‘Bond King’.